Ian Wishart (journalist): Publishing operations

 In November 2011, Wishart published the book The Hunt, co-authored with George London, chronicling the search for two children kidnapped off a London street in 1981 and never seen again.
 The day the book was published, one of the children made contact with their mother for the first time in 30 years.
 Lindsay Smallbone, the former husband of George London's wife, sued the authors for defamation in 2013 over the book's description of Mr Smallbone as sexually perverse, voyeuristic and otherwise deviant.
 The jury found that the material was published recklessly, and awarded NZ$270,000 in damages.
 The win was short-lived however.
 On the next working day the judge recalled the verdict and eventually ordered a full retrial after overturning the jury decision.
 Smallbone appealed to the Court of Appeal and then the Supreme Court but lost both appeals.

 Five of Wishart's books—The Paradise Conspiracy, Lawyers, Guns & Money, The Paradise Conspiracy II, Absolute Power and Air Con—have achieved number one bestseller status on the NZ Booksellers national "Bestsellers" list, while several more-Daylight Robbery, The Vintage Winebox Guide, Ben & Olivia, Eve's Bite and Arthur Allan Thomas-reached No.2 on the list.

-Role in "Climategate" controversy
+Climate skepticism

 In November 2009 Wishart became involved in the "Climategate" controversy when he obtained confirmation that leaked emails from the University of East Anglia's Climatic Research Unit were genuine, after reaching CRU's Phil Jones by phone.
 Wishart published stories on both the Investigate magazine blogsite "The Briefing Room" and in the online newspaper TGIF Edition confirming the authenticity of the emails, which formed the basis for other news reports on the developing story worldwide.

+In mid June 2025, the New Zealand Media Council upheld some elements of a complaint by Wishart against a Radio New Zealand story published in February 2025 entitled "Hamilton's run of hot days shattered previous records."
+While Wishart's complaints about alleged breaches of journalism standards, accuracy and fairness were not upheld, the Council agreed that the headline breached "Principle (6) on Headlines and Captions."
+Wishart had challenged climate scientist Dr Luke Harrington's remark that the hot weather exceeded anything that Hamilton had experienced; contending that the average maximum temperature in the 2025 heatwave (28.5 Celsius) was lower than the 1934-1935 heatwave average of 30.28 Celsius.